kekscom/osmbuildings/README.md

 <tr>
 <td>loadData({String})</td>
 </td>
 <td>Without parameter, it loads data tiles from OpenStreetMaps.
-You don't need to care for data anymore.
+You don't need to care for tehe details anymore.
-As an alternative, pass an URL to <a href="http://cartodb.com/">CartoDB</a> or any other GeoJSON service.
-See below.
+As an alternative, pass an URL to any other GeoJSON TMS service.
 </td>
 </tr>